DavinaLeong/learn-phpunit-phpconfaisa2018/README.md

 # Learn PhpUnit

 ## About
-My take on the PHPUnit workshop conducted by Sebastian Bergmann at [PHP Conf Asia 2018](https://2018.phpconf.asia/).
+My take on the PhpUnit at the workshop conducted by Sebastian Bergmann at [PHP Conf Asia 2018](https://2018.phpconf.asia/).

 ## Rules
 - A city has a non-empty name